meuleman/epilogos-web/README.md

 npm run higlass-manage-ingest-core
 ```

+Note: If you only have locally-generated epilogos and simsearch assets, and you do not want or need to download core assets, please skip the `higlass-manage-ingest-core` target and jump to the [Custom Assets](#custom-assets) section below.

-The test datasets can take between 10-20 minutes to download.
-Downloading the entirety of the dataset collection will take considerably longer and require accordingly more disk space.
+The test core datasets can take between 10-20 minutes to download.
+Downloading the entirety of the core dataset collection will take considerably longer and require accordingly more disk space.

 The `higlass-manage-ingest-core` scripts will calculate needed disk space and ask you to confirm this capacity is available before any files are retrieved.

-If you have custom datasets specified in the `local` property of the `manifest.json` file, use `npm run higlass-manage-ingest-local` to download and ingest them into the HiGlass server and simsearch service.
-An example of this is provided in the file `manifest.coreAndLocal.json`.

 Once the server is installed and datasets are ingested, install packages for the epilogos-web frontend application: